 I’m talking more and more about how I want to ‘buy consciously not constantly’ so today I thought I’d expand a little on what I actually mean by it.
 It’s quite a wide variety of intentions summed up in a short phrase so here we go.

 When I can browse the rails in charity shops, I will.
 When I can find just the right top secondhand online or find a sustainable brand that has exactly what I wanted of course I’m going to make that sustainable decision.
-I really don’t like the idea of people being underpaid to make things or tonnes of perfectly good items going to landfill and where possible I do intend to shop more sustainably, thinking about my carbon footprint and what I want to be putting out into the world and bringing into my home.
 This also goes for the packaging of products and the companies values in how they approach sustainability.
-I don’t doubt it’s not always going to be easy as there will be occasions where I see something whilst out and about that I love.
+I am however not going to stop shopping as I don’t believe boycotting stores is the answer.
 The idea isn’t to stop buying altogether just to buy less often and buy quality pieces that will last.
+As the saying goes…

 Shop Small Business